aroshamudalige/MEAN_App/README.md

 # MEAN Stack: Developing an app with Angular 2+ and the Angular CLI

-This is a simple single page web application demonstrating popular a web stack called MEAN.
+This is a simple single page web application to demonstrate the popular web stack called MEAN.

 ## Requirements